flatlining/blog/_posts/2014-03-08-writing-and-reading-image-files-for-the-raspberry-pi.markdown

 Attention
 : The generated image can only be written to a card with the same (or larger) size, so the backup of a 4GB card can be written to a 8GB card, but not to a 2GB one.

+---

+[^1]: Each system have it's own minimum space spec, make sure to check it in the systems site